samishken/lab/CKA-Exam/README.md

 The master node manages the Kubernetes cluster and is responsible for the orchestration of worker nodes.
 It contains the following components:
 ####  API Server (kube-apiserver)
         - The main entry point to the Kubernetes control plane. <br>
+        - Authenticate User, Validate Request, Retrieve data, Update ETCD, Scheduler, Kubelet <br>
         - Exposes RESTful APIs for communication with the cluster. <br>
         - Handles authentication, authorization, and validation of requests. <br>
 #### Controller Manager (kube-controller-manager)
         - Runs controller processes that ensure the desired state of the cluster. <br>
+        - monitors, continously on the look out for the state of pods.
+        - Checks every 5 seconds.
+Gives 40 seconds for bad Pods to come back up.
         - Key controllers include: <br>
             ---- Node Controller: Manages node availability and health. <br>
             ---- Replication Controller: Ensures the correct number of pod replicas. <br>